 When asked about her unique position as the first Indigenous person representing the Crown in Canada, Simon said she doesn’t see any conflict between her identity and her new role.

 Because as the Queen’s representative in Canada, I am very concerned about the circumstances that led to some of the events that we are seeing today.
-I do understand as an Indigenous person that there is pain and suffering across our nation, she said.
+I do understand as an Indigenous person that there is pain and suffering across our nation,

 When I was asked whether I would take on this important role, I was very excited and I felt that this was a position that would help Canadians together with Indigenous Peoples.